Your partner in precision urethane-based technology from prototype to production.

 • Difficult to bond

-• Can be made conductive with the use of carbon black
+• Can be made conductive with carbon black

 Which Material Should You Choose?